Source Data Verification: A Case Study in Practical DI Challenges

 💡 Why does this matter?

-Orphan Drug Designation is more than just a regulatory compliance milestone.
+Orphan Drug Designation is more than just a regulatory affairs consulting milestone.
 It’s a gateway to valuable incentives including tax credits, waived fees, and most importantly, exclusive marketing rights for a significant period upon approval.
 This not only accelerates the path to market but also enhances the commercial potential of innovative treatments.

 📈 Reflecting the market’s confidence,